 He said there was plenty of banter shared between the pair, especially once the two finalists were confirmed.

-Team Wellington have had the measure of Auckland City during the past two seasons and Gulley said his team were hoping to end the opposition’s 1098-minute clean sheet record and make it a three-peat.
+Team Wellington has had the measure of Auckland City during the past two seasons and Gulley said his team was hoping to end the opposition’s 1098-minute clean sheet record and make it a three-peat.

 “They’re a very solid team to play against and I always enjoy playing Auckland City because it’s always a real challenge and tough game, and you never get an easy result.
 But I’m looking to stop that 1000 minutes.”